Cyclopædia, or an Universal Dictionary of Arts and Sciences

-Cyclopædia: or, An Universal Dictionary of Arts and Sciences is an encyclopedia prepared by Ephraim Chambers and first published in 1728; six more editions appeared between 1728 and 1751 with a Supplement in 1753.
-The Cyclopædia was one of the first general encyclopedias to be produced in English.
+Cyclopædia: or, an Universal Dictionary of Arts and Sciences is a British encyclopedia prepared by Ephraim Chambers and first published in 1728.
+Six more editions appeared between 1728 and 1751, and there was a Supplement in 1753.
+The Cyclopædia was one of the first general encyclopedias produced in English.

 Noteworthy features

-The title-page of the first edition summarizes the aims of the author:
+The title page of the first edition summarizes the author’s aims:

 The first edition included numerous cross-references meant to connect articles scattered by the use of alphabetical order, a dedication to the king, George II, and a philosophical preface at the beginning of Volume 1.
 Among other things, the preface gives an analysis of forty-seven divisions of knowledge, with classed lists of the articles belonging to each, intended to serve as a table of contents and also as a directory indicating the order in which the articles should be read.

 Printing history

 A second edition appeared in 1738 in two volumes in folio, with 2,466 pages.
 This edition was supposedly retouched and amended in a thousand places, with a few added articles and some enlarged articles.
-Chambers was prevented from doing more because the booksellers were alarmed by a bill in Parliament containing a clause to oblige the publishers of all improved editions of books to print their improvements separately.
-The bill, after passing the House of Commons, was unexpectedly thrown out by the House of Lords; but fearing that it might be revived, the booksellers thought it best to retreat though more than twenty sheets had been printed.
+Chambers was prevented from doing more because booksellers were alarmed by a bill in Parliament containing a clause to oblige publishers of all improved editions of books to print their improvements separately.
+The bill, after passing the House of Commons, was unexpectedly thrown out by the House of Lords; but fearing that it might be revived, the booksellers thought it best to retreat, though more than twenty sheets had been printed.

 Five other editions were published in London from 1739 to 1751–1752.
-An edition was also published in Dublin in 1742; this and the London editions were all 2 volumes in folio.
-An Italian translation appearing in Venice, 1748–1749, 4to, 9 vols., was the first complete Italian encyclopaedia.
+An edition was also published in Dublin in 1742; this and the London editions were all two volumes in folio.
+An Italian translation appearing in Venice, 1748–1749, 4to, nine volumes, was the first complete Italian encyclopaedia.
 When Chambers was in France in 1739, he rejected very favorable proposals to publish an edition there dedicated to Louis XV.

-Chambers' work was carefully done, and popular.
-However, it had defects and omissions, as he was well aware; at his death, on 15 May 1740, he had collected and arranged materials for seven new volumes.
+Chambers' work was carefully done and popular.
+However, it had defects and omissions, as he was well aware; by his death on 15 May 1740, he had collected and arranged materials for seven new volumes.
 George Lewis Scott was employed by the booksellers to select articles for the press and to supply others, but he left before the job was finished.
-The job was then given to Dr. John Hill.
+The job was then given to John Hill.
 The Supplement was published in London in 1753 in two folio volumes with 3307 pages and 12 plates.
 Hill was a botanist, and the botanical part, which had been weak in the Cyclopaedia, was the best.